edmarpaulino/backup_script/README.md

 ```bash
  ./backuphw.sh -l or --login
  ```
-on your terminal emulator, if you need help, run the command:
+on your terminal emulator.

+If you need help, run the command:
  ```bash
  ./backuphw.sh -h or --help
  ```